Nicola Falasco

-Nicola Falasco (born 5 October 1993) is an Italian footballer who plays as a left back for Ascoli.
+Nicola Falasco (born 5 October 1993) is an Italian professional footballer who plays as a left-back.

 Career

 Early career

 Born in Piove di Sacco, Veneto, Falasco started his career at Lombard club Brescia.
 In summer 2012 he was signed by FeralpiSalò in a temporary deal.
 On 1 August 2013 Falasco, Ferrari and Gerevini were signed by Viareggio.
 On 4 August 2014 Falasco was signed by Pistoiese in another temporary deal.
 On 25 June 2015 Falasco renewed his contract with Pistoiese.

 Roma and Cesena

-On 1 February 2016, Falasco was signed by Roma for €180,000 fee (plus €20,000 to agent(s)) in a 4 1/2-year contract.
+On 1 February 2016, Falasco was signed by Roma for a €180,000 fee (plus €20,000 to agent(s)) in a 4 1/2-year contract.
 He immediately left for Serie B club Cesena in a half-season temporary deal, with an option to purchase.

 Having made six appearances including four starts for Cesena, he rejoined the club on a season-long loan on 5 July 2016, again with an option to purchase for Cesena as well as buy-back clause for Roma.